nimashoghi/lora-presentation/slides.md

 # [Adapter Layers: Parameter-Efficient Transfer Learning for NLP](http://arxiv.org/abs/1902.00751)

 - Adapters are new modules added **between** layers of a pre-trained network.
+- Adapters are usually **much smaller** than the pre-trained network.
+- Adapters are initialized such that, at the beginning of fine-tuning, they **do not change** the pre-trained network's behavior.
+- During fine-tuning, only the adapters are trained.

+## Main Features
+1. Small number of parameters
+2. Near-identity initialization

 ---

 # [Adapter Layers: Parameter-Efficient Transfer Learning for NLP](http://arxiv.org/abs/1902.00751)

 ![Adapter Layer](/adapter.png)

+- Bottleneck architecture

 ---